Project-Netherworld/.github/profile/README.md

-# Project Netherworld is a Conversational Agent Application Designed to be Robust yet Simple.
+# Project Netherworld is a Conversational AI Agent Application Designed to be Robust yet Simple.

 ## Features
 - Variety of robust Discord slash commands to assist with various topics from conversation to writing.